Jacreator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the file 5-local_varibles display functions, local env and env variables the file 6-create_local_variable does as the name reads the file 7-create_global_variable does as the name reads
+the file 5-local_varibles display functions, local env and env variables the file 6-create_local_variable does as the name reads the file 7-create_global_variable does as the name reads The file 8-true_knowledge adds to an env variable